avl42/temper/README.md

 ### Help

 ```
-$ ./temper.py --help
+$ ./temper.tcl -h
-usage: temper.py [-h] [-l] [--json] [--force VENDOR_ID:PRODUCT_ID]

-temper

-optional arguments:
--h, --help            show this help message and exit
+usage: ./temper.tcl [options ...]
--l, --list            List all USB devices
+-l or --list          : List all USB devices
---json                Provide output as JSON
+-j or --json          : Provide output as JSON
---force VENDOR_ID:PRODUCT_ID
-                      Force the use of the hex id; ignore other ids
+-f or --force Vid:Pid : Force the use of the hex id; ignore other ids
+-F or --firmware "TEMPer..." : Force given firmware instead of querying
+-v or --verbose       : Output binary data from thermometer
+-h or --help          : Output this help text
 ```

 ### List Devices

-In this example, one of the devices doesn't have the HID driver attached because I was using an libusb-based program to access it.
+It lists all usb-devices, but only the supported devices have that `*` mark.

 ```
-$ ./temper.py -l
+$ ./temper.tcl -l
-Bus 001 Dev 023 413d:2107 * ??? ['hidraw0', 'hidraw1']
+...
+Bus 004 Dev 003 2109:0817   USB3.0 Hub              {}
-Bus 001 Dev 086 0c45:7401 * TEMPerV1.4 []
+Bus 005 Dev 033 3553:a001 * TEMPerGold {hidraw8 hidraw9}
-Bus 002 Dev 002 04d8:f5fe   TrueRNG ['ttyACM0']
 ```

+The list of devices follows Tcl syntax rather than python syntax, which means, that if there were only *one* device (e.g. just "hidraw8"), then the curly-braces would disappear.

 ### Temperature

-In this example, one of the devices doesn't have the HID driver attached because I was using an libusb-based program to access it.

 ```
-$ ./temper.py
+$ ./temper.tcl
-Bus 001 Dev 023 413d:2107 TEMPerX_V3.1 26.55C 79.79F 43.41%
-Bus 001 Dev 086 0c45:7401 Error: no hid/tty devices available
+Bus 005 Dev 033 3553:a001 "TEMPerGold_V3.5" 26.18°C 79.12°F - - - -
 ```

+The tcl-version puts the firmware name in quotes, and adds a degree (°) symbol compared to temper.py .

 ```
-$ ./temper.py --json
+$ ./temper.tcl --json
 [
    {
-        "path": "/sys/bus/usb/devices/1-1.2",
-        "busnum": 1,
-        "devnum": 23,
-        "vendorid": 16701,
-        "productid": 8455,
-        "vendor_name": "",
-        "product_name": "",
-        "devices": [
-            "hidraw0",
-            "hidraw1"
-        ],
-        "ident": "TEMPerX_V3.1",
-        "celsius": 26.55,
-        "fahrenheit": 79.78999999999999,
-        "humidity": 43.65
-    },
-    {
-        "path": "/sys/bus/usb/devices/1-1.1.1",
+      "idVendor": "3553",
+      "idProduct": "a001",
+      "manufacturer": "PCsensor",
+      "product": "TEMPerGold",
-        "busnum": 1,
+      "busnum": "5",
-        "devnum": 86,
+      "devnum": "33",
-        "vendorid": 3141,
-        "productid": 29697,
-        "vendor_name": "RDing",
-        "product_name": "TEMPerV1.4",
-        "devices": [
+      "devices": "hidraw8 hidraw9",
-        ],
-        "error": "no hid/tty devices available"
+      "firmware": "TEMPerGold_V3.5",
+      "internal temperature": "26.18"
    }
 ]
 ```

+It differs from temper.py in that idVendor and idProduct are in hex format, and all values are strings.

 Similar JSON output can be generated with the --list option.

-### Docker
-The docker image is built with `temper.py` and `temper-service.py`.
-The default `ENTRYPOINT` points to `temper-service.py` which runs as web service listening on port 2610.
-The web service responds to two endpoints:
-`/list` and `/metrics`.
-The result is in JSON format.
-See [`DOCKER.md`](./DOCKER.md) for more details.